Bonevane/ScalAR-Measurement/README.md

 ### Current Known Issues

 - **Jittery Placement Pointer**: The placement preview sphere can exhibit minor jittering, especially in low lit environments
-- **Surface Rotation**: The placement pointer does not visually rotate to match slanted or angled surfaces

 ### General Limitations

 - **Lighting Dependency**: Performance may vary in low-light conditions
 - **Surface Requirements**: Works best on well-textured, non-reflective surfaces
 - **Tracking Loss**: May lose tracking in environments with insufficient visual features
-- **Accuracy**: Measurement accuracy depends on ARCore's plane detection and device calibration
+- **Accuracy**: Measurement accuracy depends on ARCore's Depth API and device calibration
 - **Battery Usage**: Extended use may drain battery due to intensive camera and processing usage